 Ann said it best.
 “Writing well is part habit, part knowledge of some fundamental rules, and part giving a damn.
 We are all capable of producing good writing.
 Or, at least, better writing.”

-I write better with each passing day.
-And you will too.
-Everything you write is an opportunity to write better.
+I write better with each passing day because I write often, and you can write better too the more you write.
+So everything you write is an opportunity to write better.

 Read a Lot

 My mother and teachers were right when they said to read more.
-As a child, you rebel against anything they say to do.
-I’m experiencing this now with my toddler – sorry mom.
+But, unfortunately, as a child, you rebel against anything they say to do.
+I’m experiencing this now with my daughter.

 I now make it a part of my routine.
 I read while drinking my coffee each morning.
 It’s a quiet time of day, and I look forward to the silence and break before work begins.